dcarlini/ai-local-env/README.md

 The docker compose files are split into stacks.
 This allows you to pick and choose which services to run.

 You can run it all or piecemeal.
-The shared docker compose is required sets up a shared network so that the services can interact.
+The shared docker compose is required to be run first and sets up a shared network so that the services can interact.

 ### Run it all